Costa404/HolidayHub/README.md

 Technologies Used:

-  Frontend: React, TypeScript, Zustand, and React Router with lazy loading.
+  Frontend: React, TypeScript, Zustand, boostrap and React Router with lazy loading.

   Backend: Node.js, PostgreSQL (used to store user and holiday data), Express